 The goal of the MS Clinical Program is to ensure that all graduates have minimal competences to become practicing psychotherapists who are eligible for internships and licensure.
 The program strongly encourages and attempts to develop the academic, professional, and clinical skills for all students.
 The MS Clinical Program faculty evaluates student professional and interpersonal maturity throughout the program with both formal and informal reviews.
 Only students who have demonstrated a high level of professional and personal integrity consistent with the role of a psychotherapist continue in the program and graduate.

-Please note that beginning in Fall 2021, the MS Clinical Psychology program will be called the MS in Clinical Mental Health Counseling program.
+Please note that prior to Fall 2021, the MS Clinical Mental Health Counseling program was called the MS Clinical Psychology program.
 It is the same program but with a new name that reflects the training we provide for those seeking to become psychotherapists under the MFT or LPC licenses.
 [We are not a counselor eduction program for those seeking to be guidance or school academic counselors; see SJSU's Guidance & Counseling program.]